 Step 6: Finalize the Chart

 Click on the “Insert” button to insert the chart into your Google Sheet.
 You should now see a chart with two vertical axes, one on the left and one on the right.
-(See Also: How To Make A List Of Dates In Google Sheets)
+(See Also: How To Enable Script Editor In Google Sheets)

 Best Practices and Tips